THE UPACK PROGRAM PACKAGE

 Coordinate systems

 Except for input and output, where fractional coordinates may be used, the programs work with Cartesian coordinates in nanometer units.
 The crystallographic a-axis coincides with the Cartesian x-axis and the b-axis is positioned in the x-y plane.
-The crystallographic axes are projected on the Cartesian axes and the components ax, bx, by, cx, cy, and cz are used to characterize the unit cell.
+The crystallographic axes are projected on the Cartesian axes and the components ax, by, cz, bx, cx and cy are used to characterize the unit cell.

 The crystal is built from rigid molecules, defined in a local axes system with aid of three reference atoms for each molecule.
 The axes system is chosen in such a way that: